magmai-ai/magmai-doc/_docs/templates/CLIP Text Encode (Prompt).md

 There are two **CLIP Text Encode (Prompt)** nodes in this simple **Text to Image** workflow.
 Tracing the conditioning line reveals one connected to **KSampler's** positive input and the other to its negative input, highlighting their differences.

 If connected to positive, the conditioning generates positive guidance; correspondingly, the ```text``` prompt should describe the desired content and style.
-Conversely, the unwanted elements can be specified in another node generating negative conditioning.
+Conversely, the unwanted elements can be specified in another node's ```text``` generating negative conditioning.

-If you don't have many requirements for the generated images, you can leave bad prompt blank.
-Here, we provide some useful bad prompts that you can use directly to avoid generating bad images.
+If you don't have many requirements for the generated images, you can leave bad ```text``` prompt blank.
+Here, we provide some useful bad ```text``` prompts that you can use directly to avoid generating bad images.

 | Bad Prompts |
 | :---------|